WarwickRSE/mostest/DefensiveCoding.md

 a wrong answer in this case" and "this potentially violates some assumptions we have made, but may give a useful answer anyway".

-For an example of the latter, consider things like ...
+For an example of the latter, consider a function to do numeric integration.
+We probably want to set a limit on the steepness of a function, since we'll get very inaccurate

 So in these "borderline" cases we have a few choices: